kurron/nomad-sandbox/README.md

 # Tips and Tricks

+## Machine Topology
+TODO

 ## Launching The Sandbox

 `vagrant up` will launch the sandbox.
 The first time the sandbox is launched, it will take a bit of time as the various pieces are downloaded and installed.

+## Installing Your First Job
+In order to interact with Nomad, you need to ssh into the `alpha` box via `vagrant ssh alpha`.
+At this point you will be in the `/home/vagrant` directory and need to switch to the `/vagrant` directory via `cd /vagrant`.
+To verify that you don't have any currently running jobs use `bin/check-job.sh`.
+You should see the message `No running jobs`.
+Next we want to install a system service into the Nomad cluster.
+Type ` bin/submit-job.sh system-test.hcl`
+to install some caching services into all nodes in the cluster.
+To see how the deployment is going, type `bin/submit-job.sh system-test.hcl` and should show the `system-test` job running.
+To shutdown the services, type `bin/stop-job.sh system-test`.

 # Troubleshooting